elizamaria/react-chunky/README.md

 # Overview

-Chunky helps you build solid React Web and Mobile apps, faster and easier.
+React Chunky helps you build solid React Web and Mobile apps, faster and easier.
 It does that by splitting up parts of your app into more manageable sections - or Chunks.

 # Installation